Group Tours Aren’t Just For Kids!

 What You Can Expect:

-Guided tours of the New Jersey Vietnam Veterans’ Memorial and Vietnam Era Museum & Educational Center in Holmdel are available to any group of 15 or more people.
+Guided tours of the New Jersey Vietnam Veterans’ Memorial and Vietnam Era Museum & Educational Center in Holmdel are available to any group.
 These guided tours are led by Vietnam Veteran volunteers who share their personal experiences.
 Guided tours must be arranged prior to your visit.

 Please be advised that March through June we are very busy working with regional students, so guided tours for larger groups may be more difficult to arrange during these months.

 Tours for other groups including adult, college, youth and scouts can be arranged by special appointment.
 These tours can be tailored to include just the Memorial or Museum.
 We can arrange these tours to meet each groups special needs.
-Email Sarah Taggart or call 732 – 335 – 0033 x 104 for more information.
+Email Michele Knell or call 732 – 335 – 0033 x 108 for more information.

 Group tours have a 15 person minimum charge.